Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 68-point total in five of eight games (62.5%) this season.
+- Oklahoma and its opponents have gone over the current 66.5-point total in five of eight games this season.

-- The two teams combine to average 76.1 points per game, 8.1 more than the total in this contest.
+- The two teams combine to average 76.1 points per game, 9.6 more than the over/under in this contest.

-- The 55.2 combined points per game that these two squads have allowed this season are 12.8 fewer than the 68 total in this contest.
+- These two squads combine to allow 55.2 points per game, 11.3 fewer than this contest's over/under.

-- Sooners games have an average total of 62.8 points this season, 5.2 fewer than Saturday's over/under.
+- The average total in Sooners games this season is 62.8, 3.7 points fewer than Saturday's over/under of 66.5 .

 Oklahoma Stats and Trends

-- The Sooners have been favored by 18 points or more four times this season and covered the spread in one of them.
+- This season, the Sooners have just one ATS win in four games as a favorite of 19.5 points or more.

-- Oklahoma's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Oklahoma's games this year have eclipsed the over/under in 62.5% of its opportunities (five times in eight games with a set point total).

-- When Oklahoma puts up more than 30.6 points, it is 3-3 against the spread and 6-0 overall.
+- Oklahoma is 3-3 against the spread and 6-0 overall this season when the team records more than 30.6 points.

-- In games that Oklahoma totals more than 385.4 yards, the team is 3-4 against the spread and 7-0 overall.
+- In games that Oklahoma churns out more than 385.4 yards, the team is 3-4 against the spread and 7-0 overall.

 - The Sooners have eight giveaways this season, while the Red Raiders have 10 takeaways .